hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 ### Notes

 Rules that are marked as _Dynamic_ will be reevaluated if the matching property of the window changes.
 For instance, if a rule is defined that changes the bordercolor of a window when it is floating, then the bordercolor will change to the requested color when it is set to floating, and revert to the default color when it is tiled again.

 Rules will be processed from top to bottom, where the _last_ match will take precedence. i.e.

 ```ini
 windowrulev2 = opacity 0.8 0.8,class:^(kitty)$
 windowrulev2 = opacity 0.5 0.5,floating:1
 ```

 -> all kitty windows will have opacity 0.8, except if they are floating.
-Then they will have opacity 0.5.
--> all floating windows will have opacity 0.5.
+Then they will have opacity 0.5. -> all floating windows will have opacity 0.5.

 ```ini
 windowrulev2 = opacity 0.5 0.5,floating:1
 windowrulev2 = opacity 0.8 0.8,class:^(kitty)$
 ```

--> all kitty windows will have opacity 0.8, also if they are floating.
--> all other floating windows will have opacity 0.5.
+-> all kitty windows will have opacity 0.8, also if they are floating. -> all other floating windows will have opacity 0.5.

-{{< hint type=tip >}}
+{{< callout type=info >}}

 Opacity is _always_ a PRODUCT of all opacities.
-E.g. `active_opacity` to 0.5 and windowrule opacity to 0.5 will result in a total opacity 0.25.
+E.g. `active_opacity` to 0.5 and
+windowrule opacity to 0.5 will result in a total opacity 0.25.
 You are allowed to set opacities over 1, but any opacity product over 1 will cause graphical glitches.
 E.g. `0.5 * 2 = 1`, and it will be fine, `0.5 * 4` will cause graphical glitches.

-{{< /hint >}}
+{{< /callout >}}

-# Layer Rules
+## Layer Rules

 Some things in wayland are not windows, but layers.
 That includes for example most launchers, your status bar or wallpaper.

 Those have specific rules separate from windows: